 Nickel Package In Football

 The nickel package is one of the most common defensive personnel packages in football.
-It typically has 5 defensive backs on the field, 4 defensive linemen, and 2 linebackers.
+It typically has five defensive backs, four defensive linemen, and two linebackers.

 Teams will often use the nickel package against teams that use 4-5 wide receivers.

 The reason for this is to make sure the defense can match up with the offense’s speed.
 Bringing in an additional defensive back allows the defense to have a player on the field who is more likely to cover a wide receiver.

 Most NFL’s have a designated player who will come in as their Nickelback.
 This play is often the 3rd corner or the 3rd safety team that can defend the pass.

 This play is often known as the nickel back, star, or even jack backer in some defenses.